aws/aws-emr-containers-best-practices/content/submit-applications/docs/spark/pyspark.md

 [pex packaging for pyspark](http://www.legendu.net/misc/blog/packaging-python-dependencies-for-pyspark-using-pex/)

-**Approach 1: Using FSX on Lustre cluster**
+**Approach 1: Using Persistent Volume - FSx for Lustre cluster**

 Upload `numpy_dep.pex` to a s3 location that is mapped to a FSx for Lustre cluster. `numpy_dep.pex` can be placed on any Kubernetes persistent volume and mounted to the driver pod and executor pod.
 **Request:**
 ``kmeans.py`` used in the below request is from [spark examples](https://github.com/apache/spark/blob/master/examples/src/main/python/kmeans.py)
 ```